 Cross-country Skiing: All hiking trails in the Conservation Area are open for cross-country skiing.
-Evergreen and Old Sawmill trails are good trails for cross-country skiing.
+Evergreen and Old Sawmill trails are recommended for cross-country skiing.

 Environmental Education and Interpretation

 The Joseph E. Ibberson Conservation Area offers a wide variety of environmental education and interpretive programs.
 Through hands-on activities, guided walks and evening programs, participants gain appreciation, understanding, and develop a sense of stewardship toward natural and cultural resources.

 Curriculum-based environmental education programs are available to schools and youth groups.
-Group programs must be arranged in advance and may be scheduled by calling the park office at Little Buffalo State Park.
+Group programs must be arranged in advance and may be scheduled by calling the Little Buffalo State Park office.

 Programs are offered from April through October.
 Many programs feature the abundant wildlife and forest management practices that can be seen in the conservation area.
 For more detailed information on programs, contact the Little Buffalo State Park office.

 Explore the Calendar of Events for a listing of upcoming events.